Azure/azure-powershell/src/DataFactory/DataFactoryV2/help/Set-AzDataFactoryV2IntegrationRuntime.md

 ```

 ### -PublicIPs
-The public IP addresses which the integration runtime will use.
+The static public IP addresses which the integration runtime will use.

 ```yaml
 Type: System.String[]